A35-Marvin/aws-libwebsockets/lib/roles/README.md

  - direct compatibility with all other lws roles + protocols in the same event loop

- - compatibility with higher-level stuff like lwsws as the server application
+ - compatibility with higher-level stuff like aws_lwsws as the server application

 ### Code placement